 We propose a tailored approach to initiate treatment based on the level of symptoms and risk for exacerbations.
 Treatment can be escalated/de-escalated based on the presence of the predominant symptoms (treatable traits) of breathlessness and exercise limitation, and the continued occurrence of exacerbations whilst on maintenance therapy.
-The basis for these recommendations, which propose an organized approach to treatment, was partly derived from evidence generated from randomized controlled trials.
+The basis for these recommendations was partly derived from evidence generated from randomized controlled trials.
 However, as these recommendations are intended to support clinician decision-making, they also incorporate expert advice based on clinical experience.

 Initial pharmacotherapy should be based on the patient's GOLD group (Figure 3.7).
-Patients should be offered guidance and follow up on self-management of breathlessness, and stress management, and they should be given a written action plan (Figure 3.13).
-Comorbidities should also be managed as per specific guidelines, irrespective of the presence of COPD (Figure 3.2).
+Patients should be offered guidance and follow up on self-management of breathlessness, and stress management, and be given a written action plan (Figure 3.13).
+Comorbidities should be managed as per specific guidelines, irrespective of the presence of COPD (Figure 3.2).